Social Security Disability

 Please feel free to contact our office at any point in your claim process.
 We are always happy to answer questions you might have.
 Chris does not charge any fee for your initial consultation.
 If he is successful in helping you to win disability benefits, Chris’s fee is usually withheld from any back-pay that you receive from Social Security.
 We do not charge you any fee if you do not win your claim.

 Our office does not require you to wait until you have been denied benefits to consult with you about your case.
-We will not schedule appointments with perspective clients for consultations with Chris until the initial application has at least been started with Social Security.
-Chris will be happy to meet with you to review your situation and discuss your claim, but please know that it is very difficult for Chris to be able to know whether you have a “good claim” before he has had an opportunity to read your medical records.
+However, we do request that prospective clients have started their initial application.
+We are not able to file your application on your behalf.
+Chris will be happy to meet with you to review your situation and discuss your claim (We do offer appointments with Chris via phone or Zoom.).
+Please understand that while Chris may be able to give you his opinion about whether your case is "strong" based upon your description of your medical diagnoses, it is very difficult for him to be able to know whether you have a “good claim” before he has had an opportunity to read your medical records.

 What to Bring With You to Your Appointment